Am I eligible?

 - A long-term illness or health condition which may involve pain or cause fatigue, loss of concentration or breathing difficulties – including any effects from taking associated medication.

-You must be studying at a UK institution.
-You may have home or international fee status.
+You must be studying at a UK institution, and you must have UK home fee status.
+Please refer to this guidance on how to determine your fee status.

 - The institution cannot be a school – this includes secondary school and sixth form college